Remote Learning FAQs – September 2021

 There is no single strategy that is the right one for all subjects, given the obvious differences involved in their delivery, and we believe that subject specialists should decide upon and use a range of activities to do this.

-Teaching staff have been strongly encouraged to use resources such as narrated PowerPoints and these will be linked to Frog assignments.
+Teaching staff will continue to use resources such as narrated PowerPoints, where deemed appropriate, which will be linked to Frog assignments.
 This will allow students to hear their teachers’ voices, and have key information on the slides highlighted, much like they would do in the classroom.
 Where this is not possible or deemed appropriate, students are urged to contact teachers to seek additional clarification on topics that are new and/or challenging for them.

-We are constantly reviewing our provision and ensure that this is appropriate for the challenges that we continue to face.
-A Contingency Plan for potential future disruption has been created and current trials look positive for future developments.
-We are pleased to say that feedback from trials has been positive, but has also raised additional logistical challenges.
-We have tried to adopt an approach that is fair and manageable for both staff and students.
-This way, provision will be effective and consistent.
+We are constantly reviewing our provision and ensure that this is appropriate for any challenges that we continue to face.
+A Contingency Plan for potential future disruption continues to be reviewed and updated, where necessary.
+Throughout we have tried to adopt an approach that is fair and manageable for both staff and students.
+This way, provision will continue to be effective and consistent.

 What can students expect in terms of feedback from their teachers?

 Other assessment and feedback opportunities will be provided in a less formal manner.
-This may include verbal feedback where possible, e-mail contact, quizzes and telephone contact where appropriate.
+This may include verbal feedback during a live lesson, e-mail contact, quizzes and telephone contact where appropriate.

 What should students do if they have difficulties with their work?

-Students should make contact with their teachers using their school email account if they need any further advice, support or guidance with regards their remote learning.
+Students should make contact with their teachers using their school email account if they need any further advice, support or guidance with regards to their remote learning.
 This may be to ask questions about the content or the tasks that have been set or because they have been asked to communicate with teachers as part of the assignment.
+Students may also have the opportunity to address any difficulties during live streamed lessons as they are taking place.

 Why is the remote learning at Gosforth Academy different to that offered at other schools?